Jo-Wilfried Tsonga: Playing style

-Tsonga is known for his offensive baseline style of play but is also able to mix his style of play up by rushing to the net.
-He is also currently one of the very few remaining players who often utilize a serve-and-volley type of play.
-His movement around the court is considered to be very good, considering his height.
-Tsonga is also known for his ability to serve well under pressure, having saved 67% of the break points he faced in his career as of today, which ranks him in the 4th position among active players.
-His two weaknesses are his return of serve and to a lesser extent his backhand.
+Tsonga was known for his offensive baseline style of play but was also able to mix his style of play up by rushing to the net.
+His movement around the court was considered to be very good, considering his height.
+Tsonga is also known for his ability to serve well under pressure, having saved 67% of the break points he faced in his career.
+His two weaknesses were his return of serve and to a lesser extent his backhand.

 Serve

 Tsonga's serve is one of his fastest, strongest and most dominant shots, mixing both slice and speed, enabling him to create and win easier points, such as an ace or a one-two-punch.
 Because of the action of his serve, which is dramatically abbreviated, he does very well to create as much power as he does, with speeds of up to 237 km/h (147 mph).